ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 The sub-error codes provide a structured way to communicate more detailed and precise communication of the cause of an error (e.g., distinguishing between malware-related blocking and phishing-related blocking under the general blocked error).

-> An alternate design for conveying the suberror would be to define new EDE codes for these errors.
-However, such design is suboptimal because it requires replicating an error code for each EDE code to which the suberror applies (e.g., "Malware" suberror in {{reg}} would consume three EDE codes).
+> An alternate design for conveying the sub-error would be to define new EDE codes for these errors.
+However, such design is suboptimal because it requires replicating an error code for each EDE code to which the sub-error applies (e.g., "Malware" sub-error in {{reg}} would consume three EDE codes).